Fact: The Internet is littered with scams to cheat you out of your money.

 Quite simply, he grew sick of the fast pace on Wall Street and New York.
 He got tired of working long hours and wanted to spend more time with his family.
 So, he retired at the age of 42 and left Wall Street to become a full-time writer.

-Today, Paul writes for Banyan Hill Publishing, an investment research firm with $80 million in sales that distributes financial strategies for people to better protect and grow their wealth.
+Today, Paul writes for Banyan Hill Publishing, an investment research firm with well over $100 million in sales that distributes financial strategies for people to better protect and grow their wealth.

 This business is a subsidiary of the alternative press network Agora Inc.

-With more than 2.4 million subscribers and 40 businesses worldwide, Agora is the largest underground research network on the planet, reaching as many readers as The Wall Street Journal and generating over $500 million in revenue every year.
+With more than 4 million subscribers and 40 businesses worldwide, Agora is the largest underground research network on the planet, reaching even more readers than The Wall Street Journal.
 Headquartered in Baltimore, Maryland, Agora was ranked the city’s No. 1 employer in 2014 and tops the list of best places to work every year.

 Agora isn’t a business in the traditional sense.
 Its president, Bill Bonner, describes it as “a vast network of hundreds of different analysts and mini-media outlets running all across the globe that operate independently yet are all interconnected.”
 Even though they are part of the same network, Agora’s various companies compete with each other to dominate their respective newsletter spaces.